SWIC-Web-Dev/final-project/README.md

 - Use AI tools thoughtfully and document their use

 ## Important Notes
-- This is an individual project
+- This is an individual project, but you can certainly peruse your classmates' codes for inspiration.
+However, each project must be unique.
 - You may use AI tools, but must document their use
 - All code must be original or properly attributed
 - Regular commits are expected to show progress